matteodebera02/Structify/README.md

 [![FastAPI](https://img.shields.io/badge/FastAPI-0.115-009688)](https://fastapi.tiangolo.com)
 [![React](https://img.shields.io/badge/React-18-61DAFB)](https://react.dev)

+Starting a new project means hours turning a vague idea into tickets.
+Most teams describe what they want to build in plain language — then manually translate that into user stories, tasks, and effort estimates.
+Structify does that translation automatically.

 > Describe the software or tech product you want to build.
 Structify uses AI to generate structured user stories and tasks — ready to export into your PM tools.
 >
 > **Designed for software and technology projects** — apps, APIs, modules, platforms, integrations.
 The AI detects the tech stack from your description and generates implementation-specific tasks.